Laura H. Kahn

 Phone: (609) 258-6763

 Fax: (609) 258-3661

-From 2003 to 2009, she organized the Carnegie Corporation sponsored biodefense seminar series at Princeton University.
+From 2003 to 2009, Laura organized the Carnegie Corporation sponsored biodefense seminar series at Princeton University.
 She co-taught a graduate course on “Prevention against Weapons of Mass Destruction” at Princeton in 2003 and 2004.
 In September 2005, she organized a conference at Princeton University on zoonotic diseases and the need to integrate human and animal public health infrastructure to enable effective responses to bioterrorism and pandemics.
 She was co-director and lecturer for the course, “Zoonoses: An Emerging Public Health Issue”, for graduate and medical students at the Mount Sinai School of Medicine in New York City during the spring of 2006.